 Attention: Family Members, Friends, and Other Visitors

-1. Upon entering our building all employees, family members, vendors, and patients will be asked specific questions about their current healthcare status, including signs and symptoms of any upper respiratory conditions.
-This brief questionnaire may also include a temperature scan.
+1. Prior to entering the hospital, all persons will be asked specific questions about their current healthcare status, including COVID-19 signs and symptoms.
+This screening will also include a temperature scan.
+Face masks are still required for all visitors and staff members.

-2. Outpatient services will continue as normal, but patients will be queried about symptoms and may be scanned for temperature.
+2. Outpatient services will continue as before, but patients will continue to be queried about symptoms, scanned for temperature, and required to wear a face mask while on hospital grounds.

-3. We are unfortunately canceling visitation to our hospital and will set up telephone visits to keep you and your loved ones engaged.
+3. Family visits to our hospital remain restricted.
+We will continue arranging telephone and video visits to keep you and your loved ones engaged.

-4. All family therapy sessions will be held via telephone.
-Our therapists will coordinate these appointments with family members.
+4. All family therapy sessions will continue to be held via telephone.
+Our therapists will continue to coordinate these appointments with family members.

-5. All vendors will be asked to enter through the employee entrance and screened for temperature.
-Vendor access will be limited and at the discretion of hospital management.
+5. All vendors are still required to enter through the employee entrance and be screened for temperature.
+Vendor access remains limited and at the discretion of hospital management.
+Face masks are required.

 Aurora Charter Oak Hospital strives to keep everyone who has entrusted their care to us in the safest environment possible.
 As information changes, we will update these procedures.
 We appreciate your understanding as we respond to these challenges and take the utmost care for all of our patients.